BladeZhenLei/Conjecture/README.md

 <br/>
 <strong> Comment </strong>
 <br/>
-Even more difficult than Mersenne Prime Conjecture, only 5 Fermat primes are found.
+More difficult than the Mersenne Prime Conjecture.
+There are only 5 Fermat primes found.
 <p/>

 <strong> Sophie Germain Prime Conjecture (open) </strong>